 - Ability to take X-rays, blood pressure readings, and dental impressions

-- Knowledge of dental materials and maintaining equipment
+- Knowledge of dental materials and equipment maintenance

 Not everybody loves going to the dentist.
 A dental assistant is often the first face that patients see when they walk through the door, so you need to be friendly and compassionate.
 That’s why good people skills are so important.
-You’re going to have to:
+You may need to:1 2

-- Settle patients in and prepare them for their check-up, surgery or procedure
+- Settle patients in and prepare them for their check-ups, surgery, or procedure.

-A lot of jobs come with administration duties, and this one is no different.
+Many jobs come with administration duties, and this one is no different.
 On top of your technical abilities and people skills, you’ll be asked to do a variety of admin tasks on a daily basis.
-The scope of those tasks will vary from office to office, but could include:
+The scope of those tasks will vary from office to office but could include:2

 - Performing office management tasks, including computer-based work

-- Communicating with patients to schedule appointments, make reminder calls, and even sorting out billing issues
+- Communicating with patients to schedule appointments, making reminder calls, and even sorting out billing issues

 - Monitoring and ordering supplies when needed